 Pickling vinegar should have at least 5% acidity to preserve food properly.
 Distilled white vinegar is clear, has a neutral taste, and is the most cost-effective choice.
 You can also use apple cider, white wine, and rice vinegar.

 Sugar balances the sharpness of the vinegar.
-Although most quick pickles don't require sugar or a lot of it, Achara does.
+Although most quick pickles don't require sugar or a lot of it, achara does.
 The brine is usually sweet, but you can always adjust it to your taste.

 Pickling preserves food so that it lasts longer.
 In a salt brine, lactic acid produced by fermentation increases the brine's acidity.
-The pH decreases to below 4.6 making it acidic enough to preserve the food for months or even years.
-Another method involves immersing food in an acidic solution like vinegar.
-The acidity of the vinegar and naturally occurring acids in food slow down food spoilage.
+The pH decreases to below 4.6, making it acidic enough to preserve the food for months or even years.

 The shelf life of pickles depends on how it was prepared and stored, and the acidity of the brine.
 Keep the pickles immersed in the brine to avoid them from spoiling so soon.